c3llkn1ght/BlindBrute/README.md

     Optional Arguments:
         -ih, --injectable-headers    Injectable headers as key-value pairs (e.g., -ih Referer http://www.example.com) -sh, --static-headers        Static headers as key-value pairs that do not contain payloads -d, --data                   Specify data to be sent in the request body.
 Changes request type to POST.
+INJECT placeholder will be replaced with the payload.
-        -f, --file                   File containing the HTTP request with 'INJECT' placeholder for payloads -m, --max-length             Maximum length of the extracted data that the script will check for (default: 1000) -o, --output-file            Specify a file to output the extracted data -ba, --binary-attack         Use binary search for ASCII extraction.
+        -f, --file                   File containing the HTTP request with 'INJECT' placeholder for payloads -m, --max-length             Maximum length of the extracted data that the script will check for (default: 1000) -o, --output-file            Specify a file to output the extracted data -qs, --query-string          Query string to append to the URL for GET requests.
+INJECT placeholder will be replaced with the payload.
+        -ba, --binary-attack         Use binary search for ASCII extraction.
 HIGHLY recommended if character case matters.
         -da, --dictionary-attack     Path to a wordlist for dictionary-based extraction -db, --database              Specify the database type (e.g., MySQL, PostgreSQL)